EducationalTestingService/metaphor/TOEFL-release/README.md

 ...
 ```

- <b>NOTE: The 2020 shared task participation period has concluded.
-Please fill out [this agreement](https://github.com/EducationalTestingService/metaphor/blob/master/TOEFL-release/TOEFL_data_license_agreement%20_post_sharedtask%20.docx) that would allow researchers to access the dataset (240 essay tests for training and testing) beyond the shared task.</b>
+ <b>NOTE</b>: The 2020 shared task participation period has concluded.
+Please fill out [this agreement](https://github.com/EducationalTestingService/metaphor/blob/master/TOEFL-release/TOEFL_data_license_agreement%20_post_sharedtask%20.docx) that would allow researchers to access the dataset (240 essay tests for training and testing) beyond the shared task.

 Feature sets
 ---------